sergiofgonzalez/grokking-typesafehub-config/README.md

 - [ ] Use static functions rather than `new` (FactoryIdiom)
 - [ ] Create a class that accepts a parameter or environment variable to load profile or section of the config
 - [ ] Explore configFactory.systemEnvironment()
+- [ ] Parsing and transforming between environment variables and config params (as nconf does)
+- [ ] Encryption?

 ## Examples